 Last month I received a letter from a man who had read another article I wrote about Richard Parker.
 Immediately after he’d read it he gave professional advice to a friend, who was complaining about his employer.
 The employer he discovered had been researching his family tree and said to the person who wrote to me “Well, I reckon this riding roughshod over legal procedures is in his blood.
 This guy is into tracing his ancestors, and one of them was a sea captain Dudley who was done for eating a cabin boy and cheated at drawing lots….”

 Though He slays me yet I trust in Him.
 JOB 15

 Lord lay not this sin to their charge ACTS 11.60

 Although Richard Parker’s body was buried at sea, a headstone was erected in his memory at Pear Tree Churchyard near his birthplace in Woolston, Southampton.
 Captain Dudley is said to have paid a local family to keep the stone clean in perpetuity.
-They were so ashamed of accepting his legacy that they asked for their name to be kept secret and would only clean the stone in the dead of night.
+They were so ashamed of accepting his legacy that they asked for their name to be kept secret.
+They would only clean the stone in the dead of night.

-Strange Coincidences of the Mignonette
+The coincidence of the Mignonette

 The man who was called in to make the repairs objected but nonetheless did the job as instructed.
 He said later that he would carry his guilt to the grave.
-“I just wonder whether there isn’t some kind of debt to pay over the loss of Richard Parker, the death of Dudley (who was honest about the whole affair) and the guilt of the old boat builder.” says Barbara.
-“And I wonder what Dudley’s descendents feel and what did his children feel as they grew up surrounded by such a haunting story?”
+“I just wonder whether there isn’t some kind of debt to pay over the loss of Richard Parker, the death of Dudley (who was honest about the whole affair) and the guilt of the old boat builder,” says Barbara.
+“And I wonder what Dudley’s descendants feel and what did his children feel as they grew up surrounded by such a haunting story?”